pawyparlo/Scrabble_dict/README.md

 3/ While I will be coding this idea i want practise:
 OOP principles, algorithms, clean code principles

-Finally i want to retake this to django application.
+4/Finally i want to retake this to django application.

+Actually:

+Working with Django